 Komsomolskaya pravda journalist Natalya Varsegova said that there is going to be a third DNA testing in 2020 that will hopefully be definitive.

 by Galina Sazonova

-This article is the result Galina Sazonova's exhaustive detective work.
-Until now, it was not known that a child had survived any of the victims.
-The narrative starts as a matter of fact exposé but the author shows soon enough her sentiment to the characters involved and reveals her true feelings on the topic.
-At the moment she is maybe the person who knows best Semyon Zolotaryov's background.
-Galina Sazonova is deeply emotionally bound to keep going further.
+This article is the result Galina Sazonova's exhaustive detective work. until it was not known that a child had survived any of the victims. narrative starts as matter fact expose but author shows soon enough her sentiment to characters involved and reveals true feelings on topic.
+At moment she is maybe person who knows best semyon background.
+Galina sazonova deeply emotionally bound to keep going.

 Semyon's son Sasha is born on February 10, 1956, in Lermontovo, Russian Federation.
-Semyon's wife's name is Tamara.
+Semyon's common law wife's name is Tamara.

 This is a photo of Tamara, baby Sasha and one of her daughters.

 Tamara has four daughters.
 The eldest was born before Sasha, and three after.
 Sasha would be the fifth child.
 All the daughters were born out of wedlock and had the mother's surname.
 With that, she had a second civil husband after Semyon, and they lived happily with him all his life, and all her children are very fond of him.
 Tamara was very worried about Sasha her whole life.
 She always began to cry from mentioning his name.
 It was Her tragedy.
 Her daughters always knew that there was a brother, this was not hidden from them, but the topic was not discussed in the family because there was a very painful reaction from her.

 You can't start to imagine how intelligent, educated, tactful, and successful her daughters are.
 They speak of their mother with a lot of love and compassion, admitting the fact that Sasha was given away and not understanding how this could happen.
 This is not an antisocial family, and this is not the woman who is just so ready to give up her child.
 She did everything she could to raise beautiful daughters.